-Do you ask yourself, “Why am I so tired?”
+Do you ask yourself, “Why am I so tired, and why am I always tired?”
 Do you feel like no matter how much sleep you get, you’re still tired all the time?
-As the National Sleep Foundation puts it,

-Of course, getting a good night’s sleep is important for having plenty of energy, but there’s more to the story than just sleeping well.
-If you’re always struggling to keep your energy up, things like your diet, hormonal balance, exercise routine, the amount of mental stressors in your life and your genetics are all relevant factors to consider.
+Getting a good night’s sleep is important for having plenty of energy, but there’s more to the story than just sleeping well.
+If you’re always struggling to keep your energy up, things like your diet, hormonal balance, exercise routine, amount of mental stressors in your life and genetics are all relevant factors to consider.

 1. Thyroid Disease

-Twenty million Americans suffer from thyroid disease, and 60 percent of these people are unaware of it (!), according to the U.S. National Library of Medicine and the National Institutes of Health.
-(2) Thyroid disease is especially a threat for women and older adults.
+Twenty million Americans suffer from thyroid disease, and 60 percent of these people are unaware of it, according to the American Thyroid Association.
+Thyroid disease is especially a threat for women and older adults.

 - muscle and joint pain